telosnetwork/telos-oracle-dashboard/README.md

 cp .env.example .env
 ```
 ## Prep the environment
-From within the ui-template folder:
+From within the telos-oracle-dashboard folder:
 ```bash
 yarn
 ```